talhasyed/ramdatalk/README.md

 # Ramdajs Talk

-Ramdajs is a functional utility library.

-In this talk will start with a very brief intro to Ramdajs before we delve into looking at an example of using Ramda to manipulate data for a common API controller type use case.
+In this talk will start with a very brief intro to Ramdajs (a functional utility library).
+We will then delve into looking at an example of using Ramda to manipulate data for a common API controller type use case.

 ## Setup